 TS Isaac Cirrus

 His frames were distributed by Texas Bicycle Supply of Houston.
-Tim would use his engineering background to manage production and design bikes for Acer-Mex, builder of Windsor bicycles in Mexico.
-Tim would join Trek in 1979 as a design engineer.
+Tim would go on to make use his engineering background to manage production and design bikes for Acer-Mex, builder of Windsor bicycles in Mexico.
+He would join Trek in 1979 as a design engineer.
 Many people have seen his initals likely without knowing.
 The "TSI" in the cast bottom bracket shell of 1980s Trek steel bikes is him.
-Tim designed the socketed lugs and production process that enable Trek to transform into a leading bicycle manufacturer.
-After Trek, Isaac would found Match Bicycles, a premium contract builder that would produce the 60th Anniversary Schwinn Paramount, and Rivendell bikes, among others.
+Tim designed the socketed lugs and production process that enabled Trek to transform into a leading bicycle manufacturer.
+After Trek, Isaac founded Match Bicycles, a premium contract builder that produced the 60th Anniversary Schwinn Paramount, Rivendell bikes, as well as others.